Rammechh/Scaler_Problems/README.md

  + The answer to this problem is the classic minimum spanning tree algorithm.
 In this algorithm we aim at finding subset of the edges of a connected, edge-weighted undirected graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
  + There are many algorithms for finding minimum spanning tree of a graph.
 Some of them are Kruskal’s algorithm, Prim’s algorithm etc.
   + Kruskal’s algorithm in detail can be found at https://en.wikipedia.org/wiki/Kruskal%27s_algorithm

+### Matrix and Absolute Difference
+ + Think matrix as a graph with A*B nodes and Each node has an edge to its four neighbouring cells with weight as absolute difference of values between them.
+Apply any MST algorithm on it and find the maximum weighted edge in that MST.
+ + Why we have to apply MST?
+Because in MST we always consider smallest weighted edge as to minimize the total cost so just find mst and find the maximum weighted edge in that MST.
+ + You can use any of Kruskal or Prims Implementation of MST to solve this question.